QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-safe-access.md

 Generalization to non-access types
 ----------------------------------

+TODO: isn't it where we hit what we already describe in the limited types?
+Could we just have either one or the other concept?

 The concept of safe accesses can be extended to any types.
 Indeed, it is sometimes convenient to create one "virtual" access, for example through